 Who can participate?

-To qualify for the program, you need to have installed a Solahart PowerStore smart water heater with a PV System and a Home Energy Management System.
+To qualify for the program, you need to have installed a Solahart PowerStore smart water heater with a PV System and a Home Energy Management System in your home.
 If you also have a home battery or an electric vehicle charger, these can be included in the VPP as well.

 Who is behind the program?

 The project is a collaboration between AEMO, AusNet Services and Mondo, with financial support from the Australian Renewable Energy Agency (ARENA) and is focussed within the Hume region of north-east Victoria.
-The intent is to use this to demonstrate capabilities which can then be replicated across other areas of the National Electricity Market (NEM).
-Project Edge website
+The intent is to use this to demonstate the capabilities which can then be replicated across other areas of the National Electricity Market (NEM).
+Project EDGE website.

 How your service is protected.